tandasat/DdiMon/README.md

 In order to set a stealth breakpoint, DdiMon creates a couple of copies of a page where the address to set breakpoint belongs to.
-After DdiMon is initialized, those two pages are accessed when a guest, which is any execution but ones by hypervisor, attempts to access to the original page instead.
+After DdiMon is initialized, those two pages are accessed when a guest, namely anything except for ones by the hypervisor, attempts to access to the original page instead.
 For example, when DdiMon sets a stealth breakpoint on 0x1234, actual access is performed as below: